Skip to main content

 What is glycerol and why is it in slush ice drinks?

-Glycerol (E 422) is an approved additive in the European Union commonly used in food and drinks to improve texture and sweetness.
+Glycerol (E 422) is an approved additive in the European Union commonly used in food and drinks to improve texture.
 It is used in slush ice drinks as a substitute or partial substitute for sugar.
 It helps maintain the slushy texture by preventing the liquid from freezing solid.

 Is glycerol safe to consume?

 Yes, glycerol is recognised in the European Union as being safe for consumption by the general population when used in appropriate amounts.
-However, because young children have a lower body weight, if they consume large quantities of glycerol at one time, some young children can possibly experience side effects, such as headaches, nausea and vomiting.
+However, because children aged ten and under have a lower body weight, if they consume excess levels of glycerol some children can possibly experience side effects, such as headaches, nausea and vomiting.

-The Food Safety Authority of Ireland (FSAI) recommends that children aged four years and under should not consume slush ice drinks due to potential side effects such as headaches, nausea and vomiting.
-The Department of Health’s Healthy Eating Guidelines has placed slush ice drinks on the top shelf of the healthy eating food pyramid, meaning that they are not part of a healthy balanced diet and should only be consumed in moderation as a treat.
-Where children aged between five and ten years consume slush ice drinks, consumption should be limited to no more than one per day.
+In response to a new risk assessment published by the European Food Safety Authority (EFSA)*, the Food Safety Authority of Ireland (FSAI) has updated its advice and now recommends that children aged ten years and under should not consume slush ice drinks due to potential side effects such as headaches, nausea and vomiting.
+The Department of Health’s Healthy Eating Guidelines has placed slush ice drinks on the top shelf of the healthy eating food pyramid, meaning that they are not part of a healthy balanced diet and should only be chosen to be consumed in moderation as a treat.

 How do I know if a slush ice drink contains glycerol?

 Not all slush ice drinks contain glycerol.
 Some only contain sugar.
-However, glycerol is sometimes used in these drinks, so that manufacturers can reduce the sugar content.
-Pre-packaged slush ice drinks will have an ingredients list that can be checked for declaration of glycerol or E422.
-Slush ice drinks containing glycerol that are sold unpackaged in a retail setting, for example from a slush ice machine, may not be labelled as containing glycerol, but the FSAI is advising the industry selling these to display point-of-sale warnings stating, “this product contains glycerol and is not recommended for children aged 4 and under”.
+However, glycerol is sometimes used, so that manufacturers can reduce the sugar content.
+Pre-packaged slush ice drinks and make-at-home syrup concentrates containing glycerol will have an ingredients list that can be checked for declaration of glycerol or E422.
+These should carry a warning on the pack in keeping with the FSAI advice.
+Slush ice drinks containing glycerol that are sold unpackaged in a retail setting, for example from a slush ice machine, may not be labelled as containing glycerol, but the FSAI is advising the industry selling these to display permanent point-of-sale warnings stating, “this product contains glycerol and is not recommended for children aged ten and under”.
 If you are in any doubt, ask the vendor selling it.

 What are the potential side effects of consuming too much glycerol?